Presbyterian Church (U.S.A.) blogs

 Thinking the Faith, Praying the Faith, Living the Faith is written by the PC(USA) Office of Theology and Worship.

-Thinking Praying and Living the Faith is at the core of ministry in Theology and Worship.
-In the followingvideos hear what thinking, praying and living the faith means to the leadership of Theology and Worship.
-Discover why it matters, and how integrating the Christian faith makes a difference in our lives, and in the places where we live, work and worship.
+Thinking, praying, and living the faith is at the core of ministry in the Office of Theology and Worship.
+In the following videos, learn more about what thinking, praying, and living the faith means to the leadership of the Office of Theology and Worship.
+Discover why it matters and what difference it makes in our lives, work, and worship.

 Recent posts